 There is a broad range of jobs in the camping industry with many different companies, providing employment for thousands of staff each summer.
 Whether you have just completed university, are taking a gap year or are just looking for employment in the UK or overseas, working at a campsite in the UK, Europe or overseas offers something for everyone, whatever your age.
 There are many large companies which dominate the market and offer a varied selection of campsite and holiday park jobs but there are also smaller companies or those that operate on a single site with vacancies.

-Jobs can range from managing a site, campsite couriers organising accommodation, working as an area rep to running children’s clubs and entertainment, cleaning, maintenance or even providing specialist activities such as kayaking, sailing and outdoor educational programmes.
+Jobs can range from managing a site, campsite couriers organizing accommodation, working as an area rep to running children’s clubs and entertainment, cleaning, maintenance or even providing specialist activities such as kayaking, sailing and outdoor educational programs.
 As always a large number of vacancies can usually be found in the hospitality field as caterers, waiters or administrative/reception staff especially on the larger sites.
 With some of the largest sites accommodating up to 1500 units the range of posts available mean that there really is a position for everyone, whether a hands-on, practical position or one involving your customer service experience and skills.

 There are many advantages in taking a campsite or holiday park job and this type of experience can be very rewarding for all involved.
 If you want to work overseas there are many countries where you can apply to work at a campsite or on a holiday park primarily around Western Europe in France, Germany, The Netherlands, Italy, Spain, Switzerland, UK or choose one of the camping jobs in the United States.
 You will need to apply really early for these positions as they can get taken quickly.
 Working abroad you will get to experience wonderful cultures and people and the freedom and independence of working abroad.
 You may work with international colleagues and improve your language skills, meet guests from different countries and stay at unique locations.
 It’s a great learning experience and as well as enriching your life you enrich your CV too.